Opinion | Can Democrats avoid the pitfalls of 2020? A new analysis offers striking answers.

 As it happens, the DCCC’s own internal analysis, reported on by Paul Kane, has similarly concluded that Democrats were caught off guard by the potency of GOP attacks.

-If you want to evaluate Way To Win’s data for yourself, they’ve created a comprehensive website and database of information it compiled on that spending, organized by keywords used in ads, topics covered, and more.
+If you want to evaluate Way to Win’s data for yourself, the organization has created a comprehensive website and database of information it compiled on that spending, organized by key words used in ads, topics covered and more.

 Obviously it’s hard to say whether this messaging was the direct cause of Democratic losses.
 But all this uncertainty suggests a need for a comprehensive effort to rethink basic questions, such as how effective touting bipartisanship is, and how to find the right language to characterize today’s GOP.

-The study, for instance, also finds that Democrats spent far more on ads about health care and coronavirus, while Republicans spent far more on ads about the economy.
+The study, for instance, also finds that Democrats spent far more on ads about health care and the coronavirus, while Republicans spent far more on ads about the economy.
 While health care did win the House for Democrats in 2018, questions linger as to whether they were too quick to fall back on it in 2020, and about the party’s economic messaging going forward.

 This analysis also complicates an oft-heard argument about Republicans using leftist elements in the party — such as the “defund the police” movement — to tar mainstream Democrats.
 It’s sometimes said Democrats should more publicly denounce those elements.

-But the analysis suggests that at least part of the problem — in 2020, anyway — was that Democrats failed to rebut those attacks head on or to effectively make the case that the GOP is genuinely captured by its extremist elements in a way the Democratic Party simply is not.
+But the analysis suggests that at least part of the problem — in 2020, anyway — was that Democrats failed to rebut those attacks head-on or to effectively make the case that the GOP is genuinely captured by its extremist elements in a way the Democratic Party simply is not.
 That’s a very different failing than not doing enough to call out leftists.

 All this comes as Democrats seem to be edging toward a more forthright condemnation of GOP radicalization.
-They have run ads highlighting the GOP dalliance with QAnon, but as Democratic strategist Simon Rosenberg argues there’s much more to do in getting the language right on the GOP’s descent and making it central to the 2022 conversation.
+They have run ads highlighting the GOP dalliance with QAnon, but as Democratic strategist Simon Rosenberg argues, there’s much more to do in getting the language right on the GOP’s descent and making it central to the 2022 conversation.

-To cite one example, Ron Brownstein demonstrates that senior Democrats seem oddly blase about the extraordinary GOP campaign underway to restrict voting and take control over voting machinery in the states.
+To cite one example, Ron Brownstein demonstrates that senior Democrats seem oddly blasé about the extraordinary GOP campaign underway to restrict voting and take control over voting machinery in the states.
 You don’t often hear Democrats calling out Republicans as a threat to fundamental democratic stability.

 So perhaps some of the party’s greatest minds will take on these strategic conundrums a bit more directly.